JustinDudley/alg-slice-flip-and-widen/README.txt

 THERE EXIST AT LEAST 2 BRANCHES OF THIS PROJECT IN git

+BRANCH:  skis__not__tees refers to an alg that has a slice complement such as U D'.
+I call such a turn-pair "skis".
+In this branch, all StickerSolve algs EXCEPT those having exactly ONE skis instance are discarded.
+And then the skis are intentionally
+NOT compoundified.
+So there are no T's ("no tees"), and and no S's, and no H's (no M's, S's, or E's in standard slice notation).
+As Y or Z ripples left, i ONLY capture the moment where the Y or Z is in the middle of the skis.
+This turns the formerly parallel skis into "snowplow" skis:  U D' Z becomes U Z L'   as Z ripples left and into the pair.
+The two skis, formerly paralleL, are now at right angles, with a WCR between them.
+Then I run itertools to generate all the r and l possibilities.
+That's it.
+It's a small group of algs that are generated.
+But I believe it will generate a few very short edge algs with no slice turns.

 **** NOTE:  THE TWO FILES WITH 1 MILLION AND 5 MILLION ALGS HAVE BEEN MOVED TO Alg_Slice_And_Widen_daddy (actually, to a folder within that folder).
 **** ALSO:  I had to destroy two commits to get rid of the record of those huge files and allow git to push to GitHub.
 Hopefully